 Visitors with Disabilities - The Capitol Visitor Center is fully accessible to people with disabilities.
 Listening devices with audio description of the films and exhibition are available at the Information Desks.
 All films have open captioning.
 In addition, there are a variety of other services for visitors with disabilities, including adaptive tours of the Capitol, wheelchairs, and sign-language interpreting services for individuals who are deaf or hard of hearing.
 More Information on Accessibility »

-Restaurant -The Restaurant is on the lower level and is open 8:30 a.m. to 4:00 p.m.
+Restaurant -The Restaurant is on the lower level and offers continental breakfast from 8:30 a.m. to 11:00 a.m. and lunch from 11:00 a.m. to 4:00 p.m.
 Monday through Saturday.
-Freshly made soups, salads, specialty entrées, pizzas, sandwiches, desserts, and beverages will reflect the diverse bounty of America and are available for purchase at the Restaurant.
+Freshly made soups, salads, specialty entrées, pizzas, sandwiches, desserts, and beverages that reflect the diverse bounty of America and are available for purchase at the Restaurant.
 Click here to view the Restaurant menu.
 Meal vouchers may be reserved ahead of time for groups of 25 or more.
 Click here for more.

 Frequently Asked Questions (FAQ) - A collection of additional questions and answers is available on the Frequently Asked Questions Page.
 View the Frequently Asked Questions »